rolandtoth/AdminOnSteroids/README.md

 ####Settings

 - **Collapse fieldset/tab items on double click**: collapse or expand children items when double-clicking on the starting or ending asmSelect fieldset/tab item.
+- **Move delete button to the left**: moves the delete icon to the beginning of the bar, making easier to delete items on wide screens.

 ###FileFieldToolbar